Can COVID-19 be treated? Does blood from survivors help? Experts answer our questions on antibodies.

 This isn’t the same as being immune, because, as I explain above, your body isn’t making its own response to the coronavirus; you’re still using someone else’s.
 That’s why, to prevent an infection with antibodies, you’d need an injection every month or two, Racaniello says.
 While this wouldn’t be considered effective long-term preventive care, this sort of treatment could be especially helpful for health care professionals on the front lines.

-We’re already using antibodies as a prophylactic for some diseases that don’t have a vaccine, explains Goodman.
+We’re already using antibodies as a prophylactic for some diseases that don’t have a vaccine, Goodman says.
 Take RSV, a common respiratory virus, especially in babies.
-“There is no vaccine against [RSV] yet,” he says.
-“But there is an approved [lab-grown] antibody, that in very high-risk children—for example, children with certain congenital lung and heart disease—can reduce their incidence of what are severe infections that occur in them.”
+“There is no vaccine against [RSV] yet,” he says, “but there is an approved [lab-grown] antibody that, in very high-risk children—for example, children with certain congenital lung and heart disease—can reduce their incidence of what are severe infections that occur in them.”

-Additional reporting by James West.
+Additional reporting by James West

 We have a new comment system!
 We are now using Coral, from Vox Media, for comments on all new articles.
 We'd love your feedback.